cpapadimitriou/Lending-Club-Loan-Data/README.md

 In this section I will use AWS Glue to build an end to end data engineering solution: https://aws.amazon.com/glue/

 AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load data for analytics.
-You can give Glue datasets, it reads them, infers schema, loads into object store, and you can then run serverless SQL against them in Object Store (AWS S3).
-Glue can also to connect with the higher storage options. if you out grow serverless, Glue can load the data into RDS (relational data services), and if you out grow that, load it into RedShift (data warehouse).
+You can give Glue datasets, it reads them, infers a schema, loads them into object store, and then you can then run serverless SQL against them in Object Store (AWS S3).
+Glue can also to connect with the higher storage options. if you out grow serverless, Glue can load the data into RDS (relational data services), and if you out grow that, you can load it into RedShift (data warehouse).
 Glue can also interact with other AWS managed services, clusters, etc.

 https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html

+Below are the steps I followed to build a data engineering solution using AWS Glue:

 - **Step 1**.
-Upload the `loan.csv` file with the lending club data to an AWS S3 bucket
+First, I uploaded the `loan.csv` file with the lending club data to an AWS S3 bucket.
-- Step 2.
-Pointing AWS Glue to my data file in the S3 bucket
+- **Step 2**.
+Then I pointed AWS Glue to my data file in the S3 bucket.
-- Step 3.
-Create the data model/schema.
-In this step I use the AWS crawler to discover a schema and then publish the schema into the data catalog.
+- **Step 3**.
+Next, I created a data model/schema using an AWS crawler.
+The AWS crawler discovered a schema and then published the schema into the AWS data catalog.
-The AWS crawler has built-in classifiers to recognize popular data types.
+The AWS crawler has built-in classifiers to recognize popular data types but it also allows manual creation of classifiers using regex.

+![alt text][logo]

+[logo]: https://github.com/cpapadimitriou/Lending-Club-Loan-Data/blob/master/images/Schema%20Detected%20by%20AWS%20crawler.png "Schema detected by AWS Crawler"

+- **Step 4**.
+The next step is the mapping.
+Here I map the sourced schema discovered by the AWS crawler to my target schema.
+I used the AWS Glue UI to make changes to the data types.

+![alt text][logo]

+[logo]: https://github.com/cpapadimitriou/Lending-Club-Loan-Data/blob/master/images/Schema%20Detected%20by%20AWS%20crawler.png "Mapping Source to Target Schema"

+Here is the target data schema:

 ```python
 loandata = glueContext.create_dynamic_frame.from_catalog(database="loandata", table_name="lending_club_load_data")